marbu/blog-marbu-eu/posts/2018-03-06-gnu-tar-xkcd-bsd.md

 ---
 title: GNU tar, xkcd and BSD
-tags: abc, gnu tar, xkcd, bsd, archlinux
+tags: gnu tar, xkcd, bsd
 ...

 Do you remember that xkcd strip where an atomic bomb requires a valid tar